 \subsubsection{Convolution for rhythm and meter}

-It is possible to use a musical pulse -- such as specified by a BPM tempo -- and to place an impulse at the start of each beat, with the purpose of establishing metric and rhythms: the convolution with an impulse shifts the sound to impulse position.
-For example, two impulses equally spaced builds a binary division into the pulse.
-Two signals, one with 2 impulses and the other with 3 impulses, both equally spaced in the pulse duration, yields a pulse maintenance with a rhythmic in which eases both binary or ternary divisions of the pulse, and this is found in many ethnic and traditional musical styles~\cite{Gramani}.
-Absolute values of the impulses implyes in proportions among the amplitudes of the sonic reincidences.
-The use of convolution with impulses in this context is explored in the music piece \emph{Trenzinho de caipiras impulsivos}.
-These features embrace the creation of `sound amalgams' based on granular synthesis, for now refer specially to the Figure~\ref{fig:pulsoSubAgl}.
-This piece is a link to next section contents.
-The source code of the music piece is online, as part of the \massa\ toolbox\cite{MASSA}.
+A musical pulse - such as specified by a BPM tempo - can be implied by an impulse at the start of each beat: the convolution with an impulse shifts the sound to impulse position, as stated in Section~\ref{subsec:conv}.
+For example, two impulses equally spaced build a binary division of the pulse.
+Two signals, one with 2 impulses and the other with 3 impulses, both equally spaced in the pulse duration, yield a pulse maintenance with a rhythm which eases both binary or ternary divisions.
+This is found in many ethnic and traditional musical styles~\cite{Gramani}.
+The absolute values of the impulses entail proportions among the amplitudes of the sonic re-incidences.
+The use of convolution with impulses in this context is explored in the music piece \emph{Little train of impulsive hillbillies}.
+These procedures also encompass the creation of `sound amalgams' based on granular synthesis; see Figure~\ref{fig:pulsoSubAgl}.~\cite{MASSA}